adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 However, this approach doesn't always make sense.
 We may have two different modules that *behave* the same, but *look* different, which is something we've discussed in [State](/chapters/state/).

+## 3. The best of both worlds

-Lastly, we could always default to this approach and if we need to specify a class, just pass it into the constructor as shown in the first example above.
+We could combine the two approaches by defaulting the class to the global state class.
+And then only when needed we can specify a class during instantiation as shown in the first example above.

+## Final thought

+When we think about state, particularly with our Javascript hat on, we need to consider how this state affects behaviour as well as style.
+Different components may share the same behaviour, but they may look rather different.
+After careful consideration, we can choose the right solution to the problem.

 <!-- display: flex vs display: block -->